idlefox-studio/chatGPTTS/README.md

 >```bash
 >source ~/.zshrc
 >```
-3. Confirm that you have set your environment variable using the following command.
+3. (optional)Confirm that you have set your environment variable using the following command.
 >```bash
 >echo $OPENAI_API_KEY
 ># The value of your API key will be the resulting output.